HoTT/HoTT-Agda/core/lib/types/HIT_README.txt

 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *

+Note
+====

+This document is kept as a historical record.
+The higher inductive types have since been implemented using the new Agda feature---rewriting rules---which are cleaner and potentially more reliable than the hacks (described in this document) to guard the abstraction.
+See core/lib/types/Pushout.agda for an example.

 Introduction
 ============